idelchi/go-next-tag/README.md

 # go-next-tag Overview

-`go-next-tag` is a Go tool for automatically calculating and applying the next `major-minor` or `semantic` version tag to your git repository.
+`go-next-tag` is a Go tool for calculating the next `major-minor` or `semantic` version given a tag.

-## Features

-- Automatically calculates the next version tag based on the current state of the repository.
-- Supports semantic versioning and allows for major, minor, and patch version bumps.
-- Customizable tag format and prefix settings.
-- Option to push the newly created tag to the remote repository.
-- Integrates with existing git configuration for user authentication.

 ## Getting Started